Kinder chocolate eggs linked to drug-resistant salmonella - NewsBreak

 (NEXSTAR) – Chocolates produced in Belgium for the Kinder company are causing an outbreak of antibiotic-resistant salmonella in several countries, including the U.S.

-The outbreak has also been linked to at least nine hospitalizations across the globe, the World Health Organization says.RECALL: Gorton’s fish sandwich fillets may contain bone fragments
+The outbreak has also been linked to at least nine hospitalizations across the globe, the World Health Organization says.NOPD searching for burglar who targeted a car in City Park

 About 150 people have gotten sick with salmonella typhimurium after eating chocolate eggs made at the Ferrero Corporate plant in Arlon, Belgium, between December 2021 and January 2022, according to WHO.
 The news comes just after Easter, when the chocolates may have been given to children.
 WHO says the majority (89%) of those who’ve gotten sick are children ages 10 and younger.